M66B/NetGuard/PLAY.md

 Features:

+&bull; Simple to use
 &bull; No root required
-&bull; Simple to use
-&bull; Open source
+&bull; 100% open source
 &bull; No calling home
 &bull; No tracking or analytics
 &bull; No advertisements
 &bull; Android 4.0 and later supported
 &bull; IPv4/IPv6 TCP/UDP supported
 &bull; Tethering supported
-&bull; Multiple users supported
+&bull; Multiple device users supported
 &bull; Optionally allow when screen on
 &bull; Optionally block when roaming
 &bull; Optionally block system applications
-&bull; Optionally forward ports, also to external addresses
-&bull; Optionally notify on internet access
-&bull; Material design theme with light and dark versions
+&bull; Optionally forward ports, also to external addresses &bull; Optionally notify when an application accesses the internet &bull; Optionally record network usage per application per address &bull; Material design theme with light and dark theme

-PRO Features:
+PRO features:

-&bull; Optionally notify on new app install
-&bull; Optionally log traffic; search and filter access attempts
-&bull; Optionally export PCAP files to analyze traffic
-&bull; Optionally filter addresses per application per domain
-&bull; Optionally record network usage per application per domain
-&bull; Optionally display network speed graph
-&bull; 5 more color themes in both light and dark versions
+&bull; Log all outgoing traffic; search and filter access attempts; export PCAP files to analyze traffic &bull; Allow/block individual addresses per application &bull; New application notifications; configure NetGuard directly from the notification &bull; Display network speed graph in a status bar notification &bull; Select from five additional themes in both light and dark version

 There is no other no-root firewall offering all these features.